TheXOrb/tttrace/tutorials/tutorial1/README.md

   print(box)
 ```
 - After you run this the second time you will have a new folder called /predict2/

+- Demonstrate how to load a pre-trained YOLO model (YOLOv8).
+- Run inference on a sample table tennis image.
+- Explain the output: bounding boxes, class names, confidence scores.
+- Show how to save the detection results.
+## Video Inference and Initial Observations (5-8 minutes):
+- Run YOLO inference on a sample table tennis video.
 - Now we can use this little snippet to change the .png to the .mp4 to run it on the video like this
 ```
 # To run it on an image - give it the image path, we also want to save it